Table of Contents

 • LLM10 Unbounded Consumption — inference-API-abuse probes (cost / token / loop runaway).

-• LLM04 Data and Model Poisoning — training-data integrity is an upstream-process obligation; the benchmark cannot inspect training corpora.
+• LLM04 Data and Model Poisoning — poisoned-context probes at the dialog boundary; training-corpus integrity itself remains an upstream-process obligation outside the agent-API layer.

 Presets